foliant-docs/docs/src/tutorials/first_project.md

 > **Why Foliant Uses XML syntax for Preprocessor Tags**
 >
 > It’s common for Markdown-based tools to extend Markdown with custom syntax for additional functions.
-There’s no standard for custom syntax in the Markdown spec, so every developer uses whatever syntax is available for them, different one for every new extension.
+There’s no standard for custom syntax in the Markdown spec, so every developer uses whatever syntax is available for them, a different one for every new extension.
 >
 > In Foliant, we tried our best not to dive into this mess.
 Foliant aims to be an extensible platform, with many available preprocessors.
 So we needed one syntax for all preprocessors, but the one that was flexible enough to support them all.
 >